Connecting communities Empowering digitalisation Delivering the future

 Summary

-Although these figures are not unfavourable for the business, we are not complacent and will continue to monitor our performance, and implement initiatives which will balance out the bias towards typically male and female roles, such as reviewing our candidate attraction and selection, development opportunities for aspiring managers, reviewing our family friendly policies and monitoring our demographics.
+We will continue to monitor our performance, and implement initiatives which will balance out the bias towards typically male and female roles, such as reviewing our candidate attraction and selection, development opportunities for aspiring managers, reviewing our family friendly policies and monitoring our demographics.

-I confirm that Svella Connect is committed to the principle of gender pay equality and has prepared its 2023 gender pay gap results in line with mandatory requirements.
+I confirm that Svella Connect is committed to the principle of gender pay equality and has prepared its 2025 gender pay gap results in line with mandatory requirements.

 Graeme Undy